CSS-Tricks/MovingBoxes/README.markdown

 (Only the most recent changes are shown below, see the [wiki page](https://github.com/CSS-Tricks/MovingBoxes/wiki/Change-Log) for a complete listing)

+### Version 2.3.2b (1/6/2013)

+* Updated playground demo.
+Using jQuery edge appears to mess up the scrolling behavior.
+* Added .gitignore and .gitattributes files.

 ### Version 2.3.2 (11/17/2012)

 * Updated the API used to change panels.
 It will now accept a jQuery object of the panel or an element anywhere inside panel: